ShadowHRM/DAbuz/README.md

 - If you don't have python you should install it. **Don't forget to add interpreter to `PATH` while installing python**.
 - Run `preinstall.ps1` script to install virtualenv
 - To start the program run `Start.ps1` script

+# Customize
+- You can change `notify.mp3` file to whatever you want, just make sure that this file is exist in source directory